 Is it possible that some harms have been missed?
 Of course!
 That’s how science works: Evidence accumulates slowly.
 It never becomes a sure thing, we just eventually decide it’s sure enough and move on with our lives.

 So why are we still talking about aspartame?
 Why worry about it rather than, say, sugar or alcohol?
 I know many people who avoid diet soda but drink sugar-sweetened soda or large amounts of alcohol.
 That’s choosing a known harm over something that appears harmless.

 Or, why not worry about:

 - Charred meat

 - Helicobacter pylori

-All of these appear to present some real danger, but mostly no one cares.
+All of these present some real danger but mostly no one cares.

 To me, most skepticism of aspartame looks like an isolated demand for rigor—an impossibly high standard of evidence that isn’t applied to other things.
-Most of us have finite bandwidth for things to worry about, and the evidence we have for aspartame puts it very low on the list of sensible worries.
+We all have finite bandwidth for things to worry about, and the evidence places aspartame very low on the list of sensible worries.

 Many of the same people who claim aspartame is risky exhort to Follow the Science in other domains.
 I wonder: What evidence would be convincing proof of aspartame’s safety, but doesn’t already exist?
 Is it even possible?
 If not, then OK!
 But if you only follow the science when the conclusions are intuitive, it’s not science that chooses your destination.